bastianegeter/qPCR_validation/README.md

 3. Results and interpretations includes a table summarising the results at 1) the Sampling_Point level 2) the DNA sample level and 3) [optional] the qPCR replicate level
 4. Samples will either be classified as positive, negative, inconclusive, or tentative.
 A tentative is the result of weak signal (Cq value below the limit of detection).

+The script is implemented as a Shiny app which has a publicly available dashboard [here](https://vidasolutions.shinyapps.io/TOOL_dashboard/)

+_**Disclaimers**_
+- Work in progress: COASTER remains a work in progress and we will fix new bugs if identified by users of the tool.
+- Interpretations: ...